 MetaDEN is a multi-purpose space prioritizing people of color (POC) and centers queer and trans folks.
 The facilitators, healers, and vendors are exclusively POC, their co-working space and some events are also exclusive, but night markets and other gatherings are often open to all to support diverse vendors and their services.
-In December, metaDEN moved from Bed-Stuy to 1335 Gates Avenue in Bushwick.
+In December, metaDEN moved from Bed-Stuy, to Ridgewood, and finally settled at 1335 Gates Avenue in Bushwick.

 The space hosts everything from markets, healing sessions, and rituals, to sports classes, panel discussions, and shows.
 On regular days, metaDEN has a permanent storefront with everything from CBD tinctures to clothing, a coworking space, and a POC-authors library inside.